How to Protect Your Credit

 Thanks to the new ‘free freeze law,’ enacted on September 21, 2018, you have the power to freeze and unfreeze your credit for free.
 This legislation is designed to make it tougher for criminals to gain access to your information and credit.
 At the same time, it gives you more control over your finances by making it quick and easy for you to freeze and unfreeze your credit.

 When you want to freeze your credit on the go, try downloading the new myTransUnion app.
-You can download from either the Apple App Store or the Google Play Store and within seconds you’ll easily be able to freeze or unfreeze your TransUnion credit as you need to, right from your phone – for free.
+You can download it from either the Apple App Store or the Google Play Store and within seconds you’ll easily be able to freeze or unfreeze your TransUnion credit as you need to, right from your phone – for free.

 In order to protect your credit as much as possible, you should enact a freeze at all three credit bureaus: TransUnion, Equifax, and Experian.